CompuTec/computec-docs/docs/processforce/developer-guide/data-import/mo-status-update.md

 }
 ```

 This is a switch method.
 It allows us to set a correct status from ProcessForce API to the $MORStatus variable.
-This way we can check if provided status code is correct.
+This way, we can check if provided status code is correct.
 If not, an exception is thrown(140):

 ```powershell
 switch ($Status) {